l9flores/cse15l-lab-reports/labReport3.md

 # Part 2
 ## grep -c
-The `grep` command using the -c option will instead display the count of how many instances of the String it found
+The `grep` command using the -c option will instead display the count of how many instances of the String it found.
 ```
 grep -c "Study" 1468-6708-3-1.txt
 4